dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 # Loss Functions

 Loss functions are the heart of deep learning algorithms (*in case you are wondering, backprop the soul*).
 Loss functions tells the model how good the model is at particular task.
 Depending on the problem to solve, almost all model aim to minimize the loss.
 Also, did you notice one thing in particular about loss functions and non-linear functions, they are all "differentiable functions".
 Yes, we may also call deep learning as "differentiable programming".
 As there is "No Free Lunch" theorem in machine learning, which states that no one particular model can solve all the problems.
 Similarly, there is also no one particular loss function which when minimized(or maximize) will solve any task.
 If we make any changes to our model in hope(trying different hyperparameters) of creating better model, loss function will tell if we’re getting better model than previous model trained.
 If predictions of the model are totally off, loss function will output a higher number.
 If they’re pretty good, it’ll output a lower number.
-Designing loss functions to solve our particular task is one of the critical steps in deep learning, if we choose a poor error(loss) function and obtain unsatisfactory results, the fault is ours for badly specifying the goal of the search.
+Designing loss functions to solve our particular task is one of the critical steps in deep learning, if we choose a poor error(loss) function and obtain unsatisfactory results, the fault is ours for badly specifying the goal of the search. (*Choose wisely*)

 Loss function is defined in [Deep Learning book](https://www.deeplearningbook.org/contents/ml.html) as,

 > The function we want to minimize or maximize is called the objective function or criterion.
 When we are minimizing it, we may also call it the cost function, loss function, or error function.

-There are lots many loss functions.
+There are lot many loss functions.
 But, broadly we can classify loss functions into two categories.

 **Classification Loss**

 As the name suggests, this loss will help with any task which requires classification.
 We are given k categories and our job is to make sure our model is good job in classifying x number of examples in k categories.
 An example is, we are given 1.2 million images of 1000 different categories, and our task it to classify each given image into it's 1000 categories.

-Cross Entropy Loss
+- **Cross Entropy Loss**

 Cross-entropy loss is often simply referred to as “cross-entropy,” “logarithmic loss,” “logistic loss,” or “log loss” for short.
 There are two interpretation of cross entropy.
 One through information theory and other through probabilistic view.

-Information theory view
+**Information theory view**

 The entropy rate of a data source means the average number of bits per symbol needed to encode it without any loss of information.
 Entropy of probability distribution p is given by $$H(p)  = -\sum_{i}^{}p(i)\log_{2}{p(i)}$$.
 Let p be the true distrubtion and q be the predicted distribution over our labels, then cross entropy of both distribution is defined as. $$H(p, q)  = -\sum_{i}^{}p(i)\log_{2}{q(i)}$$.
 It looks like pretty similar to equation of entropy above but instead of computing log of true probability, we compute log of predicted probability distribution.